General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 2. roll onto the chest from the bridge

-3. twine right, left from the bench
+3.right split, left split from the bench

 4. corners on the floor in 10 seconds.

-5.balance with the leg to the side with the arm
+5.balance with leg to side with arm

 7.balance attitude